ffont/source/DEVELOPERS.md

 python geneate_code.py -i
 ```

-After that the parameters will be available in your `SourceSound` objects, and will also be automatically added to the desktop UI of the plugin.
+After that the parameters will be available in your `SourceSound` instances, and will also be automatically added to the desktop UI of the plugin.